 - Google Drive – Materials in Google Drive (such as Docs, Sheets, and Slides) can be shared publicly or sharing can be restricted to NC State users or to specific students.
 When Google Drive is used in conjunction with WolfWare Google Groups, instructors can share Google content with a class roster with access permissions that are automatically updated through roster changes.

-- Course Reserves – Through the course reserves system, instructors can request to have library staff create and add physical and digital course reserves to their classes.
+- Course Reserves – Through the Libraries’ course reserves system, instructors can request that library staff create and add physical and digital course reserves to their classes.
 Instructors can also directly manage their course reserves online.

-- Zoom – The Zoom web conferencing platform is well suited for synchronous (real-time) online meetings involving small or large groups (up to 300 participants), and includes video, audio, screen sharing, text chat, and many other features.
-Instructors might use Zoom to deliver online lectures to an entire class, or to hold virtual office hours with a single student or a small group.
+- Zoom – The Zoom web conferencing platform is well suited for synchronous online meetings involving small or large groups (up to 300 participants), and includes video, audio, screen sharing, text chat, whiteboard annotation and other interactive features.
 Zoom meetings can be recorded for later viewing, and recordings can include automatic transcription that displays as separate text or as captions that appear along with the recorded video as it plays.

-- My Mediasite – My Mediasite is a tool that instructors can use to record presentations from a personal computer, capturing video and/or audio and computer images.
-My Mediasite is frequently used by instructors to record their own audio narration over a set of presentation slides; the resulting recording can then be provided to students as a streaming video online.
-My Mediasite also allows other videos to be uploaded, thus providing instructors with a single location to store and manage video content.
+- Panopto – Panopto is a tool that instructors can use to record presentations from a personal computer, capturing video and/or audio and computer images.
+Panopto is often used by instructors to record their own audio narration over a set of presentation slides; and the recording is provided to students as a streaming video.
+Panopto also allows other videos to be uploaded, thus providing instructors with a single location to store and manage video content.

 Run lab activities

 - Merlot: From Merlot.org: “The MERLOT system provides access to curated online learning and support materials and content creation tools, led by an international community of educators, learners and researchers.”
 Some options for virtual labs, curated by MERLOT: